Workspace ONE UEM Windows Multiuser

 Workspace ONE Windows Multiuser functionality allows two or more users to share a single device asynchronously, each with their own unique login experience.
 Whether the Windows endpoint is accessed as a physical kiosk-type device, virtual endpoint within a call center, manufacturing shop, or other shared environment, each user can log in and out without impacting subsequent users.

-Figure 1: Multiple users can access the same physical or virtual desktop.
+Figure 1: Multiuser enables multiple users to access the same physical or virtual desktop

-To clarify, Single user and Multiuser are defined as follows:
+To clarify, the two modes are defined as follows:

-- Multiuser: Enrolled user of the device will be updated based on the current logged in Windows user.
+- Multiuser: Enrolled user of the device will be updated based on the currently logged in Windows user.

 Use Cases